matter-labs/zksync-lite-docs/docs/dev/README.md

-# Introduction to zkSync for Developers
+# Introduction to zkSync Lite for Developers

 ## Overview